boleary134h/CS205-final-project/Website/HowToRunCode.md

 sudo apt install make
 ```

-Make sure that the instances are able to communicate with eachother through the port range 10000-10100:
+Make sure that the instances are able to communicate with each other through the port range 10000-10100:

 ```bash
 export MPICH_PORT_RANGE=10000:10100
 export MPIR_CVAR_CH3_PORT_RANGE=10000:10100
 ```

-So that we are using the same configuration and compiler, we use the MPI code to find the serial time:
+So that we are using the same configuration and compiler, we use the MPI code to find the serial time used in speedup comparisons:

 ```bash
 cd MPI